hman523/monet/README.md

 Now what if you want to do some crazy deep recursion?
-Writing a simple Fibonacci function, we can see that as n increase, the time to computer grows.
+Writing a simple Fibonacci function, we can see that as n increase, the time to compute grows.
 We can solve this with memoization.
 Memoization essentially is the idea that if given a function that for any given input will always have the same output, we can store the output to optimize future calls.
 A little demo of this is shown below.